Kéo language: Sociolinguistic situation

-Overall, the attitude towards Kéo by its speakers is unfavourable.
+Overall, the attitude towards Kéo by its speakers is unfavorable.
 It is considered more economically beneficial to speak Indonesian or English.
 Despite this sentiment, a sense of respect for the language remains through its oral traditions.

 Phonology

 Consonants

 The Kéo spoken in the village of Udiworowatu (where the majority of data has been collected on the language) has a phonemic inventory of 23 consonants.